 f.
 Questioning must adhere to the College’s rules of decorum [LINK] at all times and failure to do so may, at the hearing officer’s discretion, result in an advisor being barred from further participation in the hearing.

 g.
-If a party or witness does not make themselves available for cross-examination at the live hearing, the hearing panel may not rely on any statement of that party or witness in reaching a determination regarding responsibility.
-However, the hearing panel also cannot draw an inference regarding the respondent’s responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross- examination questions.
+The hearing panel cannot draw an inference regarding the respondent’s responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross- examination questions.
 If a party chooses not to participate in a hearing, their advisor may still participate for purposes of asking questions of the other party and witnesses.
 If a party’s advisor also chooses not to participate, the college will appoint an advisor for the purpose of asking such questions.

 30. Recall of Witnesses.
 The hearing panel reserves the right to ask the hearing officer to recall any party or witness during the hearing process for further questions and to seek additional information necessary to make a decision.